Space food: International Space Station

 NASA's Advanced Food Technology Project (AFT) is researching ways to ensure an adequate food supply for long-duration space exploration missions.
 This research is primarily focused on mitigating the adverse health effects caused by long duration spaceflight.
-The impact to health can include symptoms such as weight loss, dehydration, a reduciton in red blood cell count, constipation and electrolyte imbalances.
-The Advanced Food Technology Project aims to develop space foods that minimise these adverse effects.
+The impact to health can include symptoms such as weight loss, dehydration, a reduction in red blood cell count, constipation and electrolyte imbalances.
+The Advanced Food Technology Project aims to develop space foods that minimize these adverse effects.

 Chinese space program

 In October 2003, the People's Republic of China commenced its first crewed spaceflight, Shenzhou 5.
 The astronaut, Yang Liwei, brought along with him and ate specially processed yuxiang pork (鱼香肉丝), Kung Pao chicken (宫保鸡丁), and Eight Treasures rice (八宝饭), along with Chinese herbal tea.
 Food made for this flight and the subsequent crewed flight in 2007 has been commercialized for sale to the mass market.

 At Tiangong space station, meals consisting of 120 different types of food, selected based on astronauts' preferences, are stored aboard.
 Staples including shredded pork in garlic sauce, kung pao chicken, black pepper beef, yuxiang shredded pork, pickled cabbage, and beverages, including a variety of teas and juices, are resupplied by trips of the Tianzhou-class robotic cargo spacecraft.
 Fresh fruits and vegetables are stored in coolers.
-Huang Weifen, the chief astronaut trainer of CMSA, explains that most of the food is prepared to be solid, boneless, small-piece.
+Huang Weifen, the chief astronaut trainer of CMSA, explains that most of the food is prepared to be solid, boneless, and in small pieces.
 Condiments such as pork sauce and Sichuan pepper sauce are used to compensate for the changes in the sense of taste in microgravity.
 Food items are often adjusted according to astronauts' feedback, such as when larger supplies of vegetables were included in Tianzhou 4.

-Additionally, China's Tiangong-2 station has conducted experiments growing food onboard in a micro-gravity environment, such as thale cress, a form of edible weed, as well as rice.
+Additionally, China's Tiangong-2 station has conducted experiments growing food on board in a micro-gravity environment, such as thale cress, a form of edible weed, as well as rice.
 The station also hosts Silkworms - an experiment devised by students to see if they can be used as a source of protein on long-duration space missions.